calliecameron/dotfiles/packages/README.md

   is sourced.
 - `nemo-scripts` contains files that will be symlinked into Nemo's scripts directory, so they show up on the right-click menu.
-- `ipython-startup` contains files that will be symlinked into IPython's startup directory.

 The folder name is the name of the package.
 All files are optional.